Shy like a bright whisper

 I spy my little smiles out of the window,

-The clatter of pots, heavy snores, a sewing machine’s chatter
+Heavy snores, a sewing machine’s chatter,

-As wriggles and noise threaten to peep round the door into the front room,
+As wriggles and noise threaten to peep round the door

 Three generations living in chaos …